albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 x.open();
 ```

-Java will fetch the object, to which the variable is pointing to, and will make all object's variables available the method.
-The above method will change the object's state and will only affects the object to which variable `x` points to.
-The object to which variable `y` is pointing to is not affected.
+Java will fetch the object, to which the variable `x` is pointing to, and will make all object's properties available the instance method `open()`.
+The above instance method will change the object's state and will only affects the object to which variable `x` points to.
+The state of the object to which variable `y` is pointing to is not affected by the above instance method call.

 Consider the following example.